eshitag/Oru-IPL-Hackathon-2026/README.md

 Data Source: 300,000+ rows of IPL ball-by-ball delivery data.

 ## 🧠 The Narrative Flow (End-to-End)
-1. The Engineering: Defining the "Pressure Zone"
+1. Defining the "Pressure Zone"
 The project started in Jupyter Notebook, where I moved beyond basic stats to engineer a dynamic environment.

 The RRR Engine: Calculated the Required Run Rate for every delivery in the second innings.